Differences Between the Ouroboros Protocol Paper and the Implementation

-- Clarifications part clarifies some details which are not specified in the paper, but are important for practical implementation.
+- Clarifications - clarifies any details that are not specified in the paper, but are important for practical implementations.

-- Modifications part outlines things which are specified in the paper, but are implemented differently in Cardano SL.
+- Modifications - outlines elements that are specified in the paper, but are implemented differently in Cardano SL.

-- Added features part briefly mentions new features which are not described in paper, but have been implemented in Cardano SL.
+- Added features - briefly outlines new features which are not described in the paper, but have been implemented in Cardano SL.

-- Omissions part lists topics described in paper but not implemented into Cardano SL.
+- Omissions - lists topics described in the paper but are not yet implemented into Cardano SL.

 Time, Slots, and Synchrony

-In a basic model of Ouroboros time is divided into discrete units called slots.
-However, there are no details on how to obtain current time securely and with enough precision.
+In a basic model of the protocol time is divided into discrete units called slots.
+However, there are no details on how to obtain the current time value securely and with enough precision.

 Coin Tossing and Verifiable Secret Sharing

-cardano-sl.
-One of the challenges while using a VSS scheme is associating the
+One of the challenges while using a VSS (Verifiable Secret Sharing) scheme is associating the

-public key used for signing with the public key used for VSS scheme
+public key used for signing with the public key used for the VSS scheme

 VssPublicKey).
 This is solved by introducing